sourcehut-mirrors/chawan/README.md

 * Almost full compliance with the WHATWG standard.
 (Except for the few missing features listed in the following section.)
-* Passes all tokenizer and tree builder tests in html5lib-tests.[^1]
+* Passes all tokenizer and tree builder tests in html5lib-tests[^1]
-* Includes a minimal DOM implementation.
+* Includes a minimal DOM implementation
-* No mandatory dependencies other than the Nim standard library.
+* No mandatory dependencies other than the Nim standard library
-* Optional character encoding support (see minidom_enc).
+* Optional character encoding support (see minidom_enc)
-* String interning support for tag and attribute names.
+* String interning support for tag and attribute names
-* Support for chunked parsing.
+* Support for chunked parsing
-* document.write (WIP)
+* document.write (no actual implementation here, but it's possible to implement it on top of Chame)

 [^1]: Except for tree builder tests requiring JavaScript and xmlViolation tokenizer tests.

+## Manual

+There is a manual available at [doc/manual.md](doc/manual.md).

 ## To-do